Product Lifecycle Policy

 The Security Policy – Vulnerability Intelligence Process regulates the handling of security vulnerabilities for Unify products between the sales release and end of support.

-Beyond the end of support, an EMSS agreement contains corrections or mitigation measures for security vulnerabilities that are determined as high risk.
+Beyond the end of support, including any EMSS agreement, Unify decides at its sole discretion, which corrections or mitigation measures for security vulnerabilities are still being implemented.

 Importance of keeping your products current